daattali/beautiful-jekyll/course.md

 </script>

+**Note:** You can also directly send funds to simplehomemom@gmail.com if it's easier that way.

 ## Reviews

 > Simplify Your Home Life: a course for busy moms was an amazing experience!
 I loved the units; each was something that I needed to dig into more as I work to simplify my life and home.
 The layout for this course was perfect, giving time and space to work on each subject before moving on.
 I love that I can go back and work through the ones that are more challenging for my household.
 Kelly’s support and encouragement to tackle things one small bit at a time was just what I needed!
 I will definitely recommend this course to my friends who are looking to make changes in their lives to simplify. - Deanna